fosrl/docs/packages/docusaurus/docs/05-Gerbil/overview.md

 # Overview

-Gerbil is a simple WireGuard interface management server written in Go.
-Gerbil makes it easy to create WireGuard interfaces as well as add and remove peers with an HTTP.
+Gerbil is a simple [WireGuard](https://www.wireguard.com/) interface management server written in Go.
+Gerbil makes it easy to create WireGuard interfaces as well as add and remove peers with an HTTP API.

 Gerbil can be used stand alone with your own API, a static JSON file, or with Pangolin and Newt as part of the larger system.
-See documentation below:

 ## Preview